WorldView Submission Guidelines

 First-hand travel in Latin America, Africa, the Middle East, Eastern Europe, Asia and the Pacific that describes an intimate social and cultural engagement with people, communities and landscapes of remote places in the world.
 Focus on extreme adventure, exotic travel, sports, food and other topics are welcome, but understanding and empathy for the community is essential.
 Include web addresses of any recommended services.

 - Write an original article up to a maximum of 1,000 words.
 750 is ideal.
 DO NOT SUBMIT OVER THIS LIMIT!
 If you feel the need to go over that, please contact the editor via email to discuss.
 We cannot even consider pieces of 2,00o+ words.

-- Submission format: One-inch margins, indent the first line of each paragraph, single-spaced with no spaces between paragraphs, 12 point Ariel font, Microsoft Word compatible.
+- Submission format: One-inch margins, indent the first line of each paragraph, single-spaced with one space between paragraphs, 12 point Arial font, Microsoft Word compatible.
 Please remove hyperlinks and write out URLs.
 At the beginning of the submission include your name, word count, and suggestion for a title and subtitle.